 Overlaying elements on your image element

 Overlaying elements on your Image Elements can be a great way of showcasing your content.
 The Image Element is a containing element, meaning that you can drag other elements on top of this element.
 This works similarly to the Section Element.

 Vertically aligning content in your Image Element

 By default, your content will be vertically aligned in the middle of the Image Element.
 You have the option to vertically center in the middle, top or bottom of the Image Element.

 How to enable an image lightbox

-Great question!
-Built right into the Image element, you can set the image to open in a lightbox.
+In the Image element, you can set the image to open in a lightbox.
 This means that when a user clicks on one of your images on your page, a larger view of the image will display over the content in the form of a popup.